chimohe/DJIA-Token-2nd-Edition/README.md

 Contact

-For support or inquiries, email support@djia-token.com or visit the GitHub Repository.
+For support or inquiries, email chimohe@gmail.com

 Let me know if there’s anything else you’d like to adjust!